r1k0/kigen/README.rst

 ~~~~~~~~~~~~~~~

 KIGen imports colors from Portage itself.
 It keeps the code simpler.
+If Portage API cannot be found color are disabled, hence non Portage systems
+don't and won't have any color support.

 KIGen will detect /etc/boot.conf and will append the modules configuration from /etc/KIGen.conf
 with the content of the load-modules variable set in Coreboot.